 How to claim unemployment benefits, registering for work, and continued eligibility for federal unemployment benefits in Illinois are all covered by regulations.
 Claiming benefits for unemployment, the calculation of unemployment benefits, the limitations on benefits, and unemployment benefits and federal income taxes are some of the different features governed by these rules.

-Claiming Benefits for Unemployment in Illinois
+Learn About Claiming Benefits for Unemployment in Illinois

 Benefits are claimed on a weekly basis, and unemployment beneficiaries receive payment for the week that has just passed.
 A calendar week begins on Sunday and runs through the following Saturday.
 When you claim unemployment benefits, your assigned call day, certification day or appointment is always on a date following the week of unemployment.
 The UI beneficiaries cannot receive their weekly benefits until they have been certified for that week by telephone or online, and have met all eligibility requirements during that week.

-Unemployment Benefits Claim Calculation in Illinois
+Understand Unemployment Benefits Amounts in Illinois

 In claiming benefits for unemployment, the effective date of the applicant’s first valid claim starts their benefit year, which is usually the Sunday of the week in which they first filed their claim.
 An unemployment applicant’s weekly benefits and the total amount of benefits that can be paid to them during the benefit year depend on the amount of wages they earned for insured work paid during the “base period”.